-- Not unique to rural areas: Physicians can share with hospital if equip placed in clinic building, or if no Medicare/caid is billed. - In urban areas, LLC can't be "providing" the service. - Costs allocated among the participants, though not "per click" for equipment or space.
-(Per click is OK for staff.) - · Each entity bills. - Pros: use existing contracts, relatively low risk, profit linked to use. - Cons: Administrative challenges?
+- Not unique to rural areas: Physicians can share with hospital if equip placed in clinic building (at least for diagnostic.
+Therapeutic is fuzzier), or if no Medicare/caid is billed. - In urban areas, LLC can't be "providing" the service. - Costs allocated among the participants, though not "per click" for equipment or space.
+(Per click is OK for staff.) - Each entity bills. - Pros: use existing contracts, relatively low risk, profit linked to use. - Cons: Administrative challenges?
 Physicians can't get hospital reimbursement.